 One of the most difficult decisions many couples face when planning their wedding photos, is deciding which group pictures to have.
-We find that many of our couples want to keep theirs lists short and sweet, but can often feel under pressure from parents or other relatives to make sure that certain people are included during this time.
-A solution for many, is to have a full group photo which includes all guests.
-That way, everyone is included and in at least one “formal” photograph.
+Due to the style of photography we offer our couples want to keep theirs lists short and sweet.
+They can sometimes feel under pressure however from parents or other relatives with a more traditional approach.
+Traditionally, parents or other relatives have an expectation that there will be a greater emphasis on posed photographs.
+A compromise for some is to have a full group photo so that at some point, all guests are included in the formalities.

-Whilst they provide a solution for “including everyone” full group photos are often seen with rose tinted glasses and aren’t usually as straightforward as you may hope.
+Whilst this provides a solution for “including everyone”, full group photos are often seen with rose tinted glasses and aren’t usually as straightforward as you may hope.

 When you’re considering having a large group photo you need to consider